 Use different brushes to create finer details.

-Once you've painted your mask, you can give it some extra protection or a different finish by covering it up with some kind of sealant like an acrylic medium, shellack, or something similar.
-This is an optional step, but a good one if you think your mask is going to get a lot of wear or be outside often.
+Once you've painted your projects, you can give them some extra protection or a different finish by covering them with some kind of sealant like an acrylic medium, shellack, or something similar.
+This is an optional step, but a good one if you are creating a piece that is going to get a lot of wear or be outside often.

 Share a photo of your finished project with the class!